patchjs/patchjs-loader/README.md

 **default** `false`

-It enables the cache function.
+It enables the incremental load.

 <br/>